CodeKing95/CodeKing95/README.md

 # Hi I am Nadir Ahmed!
-• I’m a Software Developer with a strong focus on frontend development.
+• I’m a Software Developer with a strong focus on full-stack development.
 I’m passionate about learning new technologies and  bringing creative ideas to life through code.
 With a   Bachelor’s degree in IT and a Diploma in Software Development, I’m confident that I can be a valuable addition to your team.

 • As part of my academic journey, I completed a final thesis project on an Airline Management System, for which I earned a first-class grade.
 The project was built using HTML,   CSS, JavaScript, PHP, and MySQL.